Bloom-host/BloomDocs/docs/using_the_panel/databases.md

 ---
 ### Importing MySQL Databases

 To import a database you first have to create a new database in your Bloom server, then click on the import button (the third one).
-Fill in the form with your database connection details of your old host.
-Keep in mind that databases imports are limited to **5GB**.
+Fill in the form with the database connection details from your old host.
+Keep in mind that database imports are limited to **5GB**.

 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/databases/3.png').default} alt="img"/></div>